 About That Great Name

 For a time it was impossible to ask for a Goo Goo by name since no one could decide what to call the delicious thick clusters of candy.
 The story of how the candy came to be named comes in many versions.
-Two stand out over all the rest.
 Some people say that it was named Goo Goo because it’s the first thing a baby says.
 Howell Campbell, Jr., the man whose father invented the Goo Goo Cluster, says that his father used to ride the streetcar to work every day and he would talk the matter over with fellow passengers.
 Mr. Campbell was announcing to fellow passengers on the streetcar his newborn son’s first words and a school teacher made the connection with the candy.
 She suggested Mr. Campbell name his treat Goo Goo!
 It is so good, people will ask for it from birth.

 A Southern Tradition

 One of the most interesting facts about the Goo Goo Cluster is its association with Nashville.
 People visit Nashville, try a Goo Goo Cluster and are hooked on the Southern treat.
 Fortunately, now wherever you live in the U.S. or Canada, Goo Goo Cluster fans can order the famous candy online year round.